 With Halloween only a few days away, it’s time to begin preparation for the candy, crazy costumes, and scary decorations.
 Besides the costumes, candy is probably the most important piece to Halloween.

 Added by Laura Gaedt on October 20, 2015 at 12:00pm — No Comments

 In my house, weekends are all about family, fun and fresh air.

 Because our schedules can be so crazy during the week, it’s important for us to spend Saturday and Sunday active, outside and together.

 There’s nothing like a little fun family competition, and fall—especially here in New Jersey—is the perfect time of year for getting outside with your kids.
 My girls love to ride the bike path, run around at the park, or even just kick around the soccer ball.
 They’re also…Continue

 Added by Christie Rampone on October 20, 2015 at 11:26am — No Comments

 I recently got a job at my kids' school as a cafeteria aide.
 It has been very fulfilling in many different ways.
 Because I float around the cafeteria every lunch period wiping down tables, and tying shoes, I can see my kids in their environment interacting with their friends and teachers.
-I can…Continue
+I can sort of be a "fly on the wall" and catch bits of conversation that I…Continue